 How to Make the Best Butterscotch Sauce

-Start by adding the sugar, brown sugar, butter, whipping cream, light corn syrup and salt to a saucepan over low heat.
-Stir until the butter melts.
+- Step One: Add sugar, brown sugar, butter, whipping cream, corn syrup and salt to a saucepan over low heat.
+Stir constantly until butter is melted.

 This post contains affiliate links.